ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 -----

-Tests also measure **central tendency** and **dispersion** of data.
+Tests also measure central tendency and dispersion of data.

+📌 **Central tendency**

-For example, **mode** is the best measure of central tendency for nominal qualitative (categorical) data and **median** is the best for ordinal qualitative data.
+**Mode** is the best measure of central tendency for nominal qualitative (categorical) data, and **median** is the best for ordinal qualitative data.
 For interval/ratio types of quantitative (numeric) data, median is the best for a skewed distribution amd mean for a not skewed distribution.

 <img width="489" height="214" alt="sk" src="https://github.com/user-attachments/assets/1bd51666-8008-4c78-ac02-22fd023df229" />